percona/pmm-doc/docs/setting-up/server/helm.md

 percona/pmm
 ```

-Here we created a new `pmm-storage-old` PVC with data from the snapshot.
-So there are a couple of PV and PVCs available in a cluster.
+Here, we created a new `pmm-storage-old` PVC with data from the snapshot.
+So, there are a couple of PV and PVCs available in a cluster.

 ```
 $ kubectl get pvc